jest-community/jest-extended/README.md

 #### .toBeFrozen()

-Use `.toBeFrozen` when checking if an object is frozon.
+Use `.toBeFrozen` when checking if an object is frozen.

 ```js
 test('passes when value is frozen', () => {